 * Country: Canada

 * Capacity: 49,000

 Extra stadium info – Rogers Centre

 In 2012, the Rogers Centre hosted a CONCACAF Champions League game between Toronto FC and the LA Galaxy.
 47,000 people attended the football match, which became a record attendance for a home game of Toronto FC.
-In 2018, the Major League Soccer club became the first Canadian club in the final round of the CONCACAF Champions League.
-They lost the first leg against CD Guadalajara from Mexico and they won the second leg.
-CD Guadalajara won the North American championship for football clubs after penalties.
+In 2018, the Major League Soccer club became the second Canadian club in the final round of the CONCACAF Champions League.
+The club which is now known as CF Montréal became the first Canadian club in the final round of the North American championship for football clubs.
+Toronto FC lost the first leg against the Mexican side CD Guadalajara and they won the second leg.
+Club Deportivo Guadalajara won the continental football tournament after penalties.